sedol1339/files/abstracts.md

 Romero, A., Ballas, N., Kahou, S. E., Chassang, A., Gatta, C., & Bengio, Y. (2014).
 FitNets: Hints for Thin Deep Nets. arXiv, 1412.6550.
 Retrieved from https://arxiv.org/abs/1412.6550v4

+Salimans, T., Kingma, D. P., & Welling, M. (2014).
+Markov Chain Monte Carlo and Variational Inference: Bridging the Gap. arXiv, 1410.6460.
+Retrieved from https://arxiv.org/abs/1410.6460v4

 Schmidhuber, J. (2014).
 Deep Learning in Neural Networks: An Overview. arXiv, 1404.7828.
 Retrieved from https://arxiv.org/abs/1404.7828v4

 Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., & Salakhutdinov, R. (2014).
 Dropout: A Simple Way to Prevent Neural Networks from Overfitting.
 Journal of Machine Learning Research, 15(56), 1929–1958.
 Retrieved from https://jmlr.org/papers/v15/srivastava14a.html

-    - We show that dropout improves the performance of NNss on supervised learning, tasks in vision, speech recognition, document classification and computational biology
+    - We show that recently proposed dropout improves the performance of NNss on supervised learning, tasks in vision, speech recognition, document classification and computational biology

 Yosinski, J., Clune, J., Bengio, Y., & Lipson, H. (2014).
 How transferable are features in deep neural networks? arXiv, 1411.1792.
 Retrieved from https://arxiv.org/abs/1411.1792v1

+    - An well-known fact is that the first-layer features of CNN appear to learn universally-applicable features
+    - We define a way to quantify the degree to which a particular layer is general or specific
+    - We then train pairs of CNNs on ImageNet and characterize the layer-by-layer transition from general to specific
+    - We show two issues that cause performance degradation when using transferred features without fine-tuning:
+    - 1) the specificity of the features themselves
+    - 2) optimization difficulties due to splitting the base network between co-adapted layers
+    - Initializing a network with transferred features from almost any number of layers boosts fine-tuning perfomance
+    - This effect persists even after extensive fine-tuning
+    - Transferring features even from distant tasks can be better than using random features

 Zhang, S., Choromanska, A., & LeCun, Y. (2014).
 Deep learning with Elastic Averaging SGD. arXiv, 1412.6651.
 Retrieved from https://arxiv.org/abs/1412.6651v8

 Zhao, P., & Zhang, T. (2014).
 Accelerating Minibatch Stochastic Gradient Descent using Stratified Sampling. arXiv, 1405.3080.
 Retrieved from https://arxiv.org/abs/1405.3080v1

 ## 2015

+Baldassi, C., Ingrosso, A., Lucibello, C., Saglietti, L., & Zecchina, R. (2015).
+Subdominant Dense Clusters Allow for Simple Learning and High Computational Performance in Neural Networks with Discrete Synapses. arXiv, 1509.05753.
+Retrieved from https://arxiv.org/abs/1509.05753v1

 Barrett, L. F., & Simmons, K. (2015).
 Interoceptive predictions in the brain.
 Nat.
 Rev. Neurosci.
 Retrieved from https://www.semanticscholar.org/paper/Interoceptive-predictions-in-the-brain-Barrett-Simmons/7a0b470ccc96aa1c8a95f0723c49e70cb18507b2